krishpri23/twitter-clone/README.md

 # twitter-clone
-Twitter clone using JS
+Twitter clone using HTML5, CSS, JS

+## Challenge

+Users should be able to post a tweet, view replies, like and retweet a tweet.

-## PROBLEM :
+## Challenges faced
-## while displaying replies from each tweet, last tweet's reply has all 4 replies included
+### Reply tweets showed all replies for the last tweet

-## SOLUTION :
+## Solution
-## Fixing the scope of `getReplyFeed` variable
+### Fixing the scope of `getReplyFeed` variable